sirsavant/Super_Hero_Squad/README.md

 2. An image file - image/png
 3. A JSON file - application/json

-> **Note:** Converting a string to a native object is called *deserialization,* while converting a native object to a string so it can be transmitted across the network is called *serialization.*

 ### Uses
 * It is commonly used for transmitting data in web applications (example: sending some data from the server to the client, so it can be displayed on a web page, or vice versa).